-Asiya’s contributions to the solo piano literature —including her historic solo piano transcription of Richard Strauss’ “Ein Heldenleben” and that of Rachmaninoff 's Cello Sonata—have given her a place among today’s formidable transcribers.
+Asiya’s contributions to the solo piano literature —including her historic solo piano transcription of Richard Strauss’ 'Ein Heldenleben' and that of Rachmaninoff 's Cello Sonata and Mussorgsky's 'Songs and Dances of Death' — have given her a place among today’s formidable transcribers.

 A number of her transcriptions have been recorded through her YouTube vlog project, 'Midnight Pieces'.
 Launched in September, 2017, Asiya shares 53 performances of short works.
 Among these are well-known works, Russian compositions, obscure works, and original transcriptions.

 Uninhibited in her artistic expression, Asiya's communicative desires have culminated in several projects featuring original poetry and visual art that serve as an interpretive commentary to a particular cycle of works for the piano.
-These cycles include Liszt’s Transcendental Etudes, Bach’s Well-Tempered Clavier and Tchaikovsky’s 18 Morceaux, Op.
-72. Asiya's live performances of these compositions have astounded audiences and organizers alike.
+These cycles include Liszt’s Transcendental Etudes, Bach’s Well-Tempered Clavier, Tchaikovsky’s 18 Morceaux, Op.
+72 and, most recently, Mussorgsky's Pictures at an Exhibition.
+Asiya's live performances of these compositions have astounded audiences and organizers alike.

 In 2017 Asiya founded ‘Festival Baltimore’, a two-week chamber music series and summer academy dedicated to the performance and study of complete cycles.
-Rapidly growing in reputation, festival has already solidified its reputation as a highly original musical series and academy.
+Rapidly growing in reputation, festival has already solidified itself as a highly original musical series and academy.

 Furthering this effort, Ms. Korepanova founded 'Music for Minds', a non-profit organization that serves to promote classical performances in classrooms as well as to found and support music festivals featuring unique programming.